-By August of 2017 I thought I went through a horrible year already and I still did not even receive the news yet that my dad’s troubles were that of a terminal disease.
-In January we started off the year by finding that out 4 months into our second pregnancy that we had lost the baby and had a partial molar pregnancy which resulted in requiring a 6-month hiatus on trying again.
+By August of 2017, I thought I went through a horrible year already and I still did not even receive the news yet that my dad’s troubles were that of a terminal disease.
+In January we started off the year by finding that out 4 months into the second pregnancy we had lost the baby and had a partial molar pregnancy which resulted in requiring a 6-month hiatus on trying again.
 We decided since we had at least 6-months before we could even attempt to add to our family again, we would move out of our 900 square foot house and moved further north to give us more bang for our buck.
 While we knew it was the right move for our family (and ultimately has been the biggest blessing) moving further from my dad when he was starting to fall apart was not easy.

 By August I just could not hold it in anymore.
 We were now 2 months into living in our new home, Ton was starting to get more and more comfortable with a cane and suddenly, I could not do something that I have never had to think about doing before… I could not breathe.

-I have heard about panic attacks, I have watched them on TV, I have joked that something dramatically was going to cause me one, but I never experienced one.
+I have heard about panic attacks, I have watched them on TV, I have joked that something dramatic was going to cause me one, but I never experienced one.
 Here I was sitting on the floor overheating and starting to panic as a rush of emotions swarmed over me.

 I remembered an anxiety technique that I learned in college.
 The 5,4,3,2,1 technique.

 Say 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and one thing you can taste.

 Thankfully, I saw my PCP and started seeing a psychologist shortly after my first panic attack.
 We discussed my family history, my lifelong struggles with anxiety, and everything that was happening in my life, and decided that medication was the right choice for me at that time.
 I am extremely thankful that I had established a medication routine and routine checkups when I had that attack because little did I know that August 2017 was nothing yet.